ep4sh/NSLV/README.md

 # NSLV: NtopNG Simple netflowLog Viewer
+## You may checkout other branches: ext and ext2.
+They are very pretty for work!

 Simple utility, that connect to [ntopng](https://www.ntop.org/) collected flow and gather simple info.
 Ntopng use mysql  [RDBMS](https://www.ntop.org/guides/ntopng/advanced_features/flows_dump.html#mysql).